Living, Learning, and Growing Together

 Each room is furnished with two beds, two desks and chairs, two dressers, two closets, and a sink and cabinet.
 Roommates enjoy decorating and adding personal touches to their rooms.

-Boarding students live in four dormitories: Emma Bahnson (EB), Carrie Schaffner (CS), Hodges, or McMichael.
+All Salem Academy boarding students live in Mary Reynolds Babcock Hall, recently renovated in 2020 and located in the residential center of Salem College.
 House Counselors, a mix of older and younger women who live on each floor, advise students as needed and manage evening life.
 All House Counselors are members of the Residential Life Staff under the direction of the Dean of Students.

 A Senior Prefect also lives on each hall and is available as a support to her hallmates and the House Counselor.
 The House Council, made up of the president and senior prefects, meets regularly during the school year to ensure that boarding life is running at its best.
 Throughout the year, the Residence Life staff hosts events and activities within the dormitories.